ahmedflqn/Wordpress-AWS/Web App on aws.md

 In group size here you can choose what you want for this settings.
 For now we leave it 1 to lower cost.
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/asg1.PNG?raw=true)

-After creating our auto scaling group we will create our database for the WordPress, and test our App through Load balancer DNS first we will need to connect to our ec2 Instance through session manager
+After creating our auto-scaling group we will create our database for WordPress, and test our App through Load balancer DNS first, we will need to connect to our ec2 Instance through Session Manager
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/session%20connect.PNG?raw=true)

   ```